Sparse Nonnegative Tensor Factorization and Completion with Noisy Observations: Introduction

 The main contributions of this paper are summarized as follows.
 (1) Based on tensor-tensor product, a sparse NTF and completion model from partial and noisy observations is proposed under general noise distributions.
 (2) The upper bounds of the estimators of the proposed model are established under general noise observations.
 Then the upper bounds are specialized to the widely used noise observations including additive Gaussian noise, additive Laplace noise, and Poisson observations.
-(3) The minimax lower bounds are derived for the previous noise observations, which match the upper bounds with a logarithmic factor for different noise models.
-(4) An ADMM based algorithm is developed to solve the resulting model.
+(3) The minimax lower bounds are derived for the previous noise observations, which match the upper bounds up to a logarithmic factor for different noise models.
+(4) An alternating direction method of multipliers (ADMM) based algorithm \cite{Gabay1976A, wang2015global} is developed to solve the resulting model.
 And numerical experiments are presented to demonstrate the effectiveness of the proposed tensor-based method compared with the matrix-based method in \cite{soni2016noisy}.

 The rest of this paper is organized as follows.
 Some notation and notions are provided in Section \ref{Prelim}.
 We propose a sparse NTF and completion model based on tensor-tensor product from partial and noisy observations in Section \ref{ProMod}, where the observations are corrupted by a general class of noise.
 In Section \ref{upperbound}, the upper bounds of estimators of the proposed model are established, which are specialized to three widely used noise models including additive Gaussian noise, additive Laplace noise, and Poisson observations.
 Then the minimax lower bounds are also derived for the previous observation models in Section \ref{lowerbou}.
-An ADMM based algorithm is developed to solve the resulting model in Section \ref{OptimAlg}.
+An ADMM based algorithm is designed to solve the resulting model in Section \ref{OptimAlg}.
 Numerical experiments are reported to validate the effectiveness of the proposed method in Section \ref{NumeriExper}.
 Finally, the conclusions and future work are given in Section \ref{Conclu}.
 All proofs of the theoretical results are delegated to the appendix.